Digital watermarking: Digital watermarking life-cycle phases

 The information to be embedded in a signal is called a digital watermark, although in some contexts the phrase digital watermark means the difference between the watermarked signal and the cover signal.
 The signal where the watermark is to be embedded is called the host signal.
 A watermarking system is usually divided into three distinct steps, embedding, attack, and detection.
 In embedding, an algorithm accepts the host and the data to be embedded, and produces a watermarked signal.

 Then the watermarked digital signal is transmitted or stored, usually transmitted to another person.
-If this person makes a modification, this is called an attack.
+If this person makes a modification, this is called an attack or tampering.
 While the modification may not be malicious, the term attack arises from copyright protection application, where third parties may attempt to remove the digital watermark through modification.
-There are many possible modifications, for example, lossy compression of the data (in which resolution is diminished), cropping an image or video, or intentionally adding noise.
+There are many possible modifications, for example, affine transformations, lossy compression (e.g. MPEG-2), resolution reduction, standards conversion (e.g. NTSC to PAL), cropping an image or video, or intentionally adding noise.

-Detection (often called extraction) is an algorithm which is applied to the attacked signal to attempt to extract the watermark from it.
+Detection (often called extraction) is an algorithm that is applied to the attacked signal to attempt to extract the watermark from it.
 If the signal was unmodified during transmission, then the watermark still is present and it may be extracted.
 In robust digital watermarking applications, the extraction algorithm should be able to produce the watermark correctly, even if the modifications were strong.
 In fragile digital watermarking, the extraction algorithm should fail if any change is made to the signal.